Karthick-R-25/Realtime-Ticket-Booking/README.md

 # **Real-Time Ticket Booking System**

-This is a **Real-Time Ticket Booking System** for bus routes, built with the following technologies:
+This is a **Real-Time Ticket Booking System** for local and overcrowded Buses  , built with the following technologies:

 ### **Frontend:**
 - **HTML**